leejo/CGI.pm/README.md

-Failing tests cases are appreciated with issues, and if you submit a patch then it will \*not\* be accepted unless you provide a reasonable automated test case with it (please see the existing tests in t/ for examples)
+Failing tests cases are appreciated with issues, and if you submit a patch then it will \*not\* be accepted unless you provide a reasonable automated test case with it (please see the existing tests in t/ for examples).

+Please note the CGI.pm is now considered "done".
+See also "mature" and "legacy".
+Features requests and none critical issues will be outright rejected.
+The module is now in maintenance mode for critical issues only.

 # SEE ALSO